DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 In that case, you have only one set of commands with the necessary dependencies and do the 'mapping' already on the service level.

-*What about testing?*
+#### What about testing?

-We are already in testability heaven and that didn't chane here.
+We are already in testability heaven and that didn't change here.

-*Conclusion*
+#### Conclusion

 As I mentioned, that's the approach I personally prefer.
 It's a little more work (maybe), but it's more clear and you have a better separation of concerns.

+And least for me, I am satisfied with this solution and it solves perfectly my problem to manage the dependencies and additional data I need in my domains.

 ## Wait, What about the Reader Monad?

 Yes, I know, I know.
 I didn't mention the reader monad at all.
-You see in the examples, that I use on service level the classic oop dependency injection approach, because in practical terms I will use for these services asp.net core and giraffe.
+You see in the examples, that I use on service level the classic oop dependency injection approach, because in practical terms I will use for these services asp.net core and for example giraffe or Azure Functions.
 And the build in dependency injection container works fine and we didn't have to make it more complicated.

 Also I didn't work out any solution with a reader monad.
 I invite you, I am curios, how you would exactly this example with a reader monad.